-- If approved, make arrangements to pick-up the form (with all required signatures) from your faculty sponsor and return the signed petition to the Registrar's Office.
+- If approved, make arrangements to pick-up a print copy of the form (with all required signatures) from your faculty sponsor and return the signed petition in-person to the Registrar's Office.

 Williams students may not earn credit toward the degree for courses taken elsewhere unless the course is being used to make up an academic deficiency (a failure or course withdrawal); an academic course deficiency may be made up by successful completion of a pre-approved summer school course.